2. Call an async function#

 Your vending machine will use the CoinSlot class to read the number of coins that a customer inserts.
 We’ve already implemented this class for you.
 Update your VendingMachineTask to use CoinSlot now.

-Similar to DoPend(), the coin slot’s Pend() method is a pendable function that takes an async Context and returns a Poll of some value.
-When a task calls a pendable function, it checks the return value to determine how to proceed:
+Similar to a task’s DoPend(), futures have a Pend() method to progress them, which takes an async Context and returns a Poll of some value.
+When a task pends a future, it checks the return value to determine how to proceed:

 • If it’s Ready(value), the operation is complete, and the task can continue with the value.